mdheisser/Three-React-Template/README.md

 Some rule of thumb to help decide what contributions to include,:
 - keep external dependancies as low as possible. if a feature absolutely requires a new dependancy, it shouldn't be included unless it is indispensable or has a clear proven interest (such as state management lib, url routing lib, ...)
-Or concretely, common code should be the most library agnostic (meaning not using a favorite UI lib such as MaterialUI or a more pratical http request lib such as Axios no matter the quality of the lib), But prefer instead standards (HTML5, fetch http request...) and then in project built upon template use any personal favorite libs.
+Or concretely, common code should be the most library agnostic (meaning avoiding using a favorite UI lib such as MaterialUI or a more pratical http request lib such as Axios no matter the quality of the lib), But prefer standards instead like (HTML5, fetch http request...) and then include any personal favorite lib in project built upon template.
 - included resources should be kept minimal (just to show some usecases)
 - ....